lonycell/grafana.v7/docs/sources/http_api/folder_dashboard_search.md

 - **folderIds** – List of folder id's to search in for dashboards
 - **starred** – Flag indicating if only starred Dashboards should be returned
 - **limit** – Limit the number of returned results (max 5000)
 - **page** – Use this parameter to access hits beyond limit.
 Numbering starts at 1. limit param acts as page size.
-Only available in Grafana v6.2+.
+Only available in ThingSPIN v6.2+.

 **Example request for retrieving folders and dashboards of the general folder**: